-Wilcox has an active parent teacher organization that supports our school through many activities and fundraisers during the year.
-Meetings are held monthly at 6:30PM, and, generally, babysitting is provided free of charge.
+Wilcox has an active parent teacher association that supports our school through many activities and fundraisers during the year.
+Meetings are held monthly at 6:30PM.

 Personal Property

 All personal property (shoes, boots, lunches, personal books, etc.) should be marked with the student's name.
 Children are discouraged from wearing good watches, jewelry, or other items they do not want to lose.
 Toys, video games, iPods, etc. should not be brought to school.
 Toys that resemble weapons (guns, knives, swords, light sabers, etc.) are a violation of the Code of Conduct.
 Students may be suspended from school for bringing these items.